+I. Organization/Staff Qualifications

-- I. Firm/Staff Qualifications - 1.
-Provide the following information (please limit narrative to no more than 10 pages) - a.
-How long the firm has been in business. - b.
-Under what other or former names has the firm operated. - c.
-Describe the ownership of the firm. - d.
-Identify the principal location (headquarters of the firm) and any office located in or near the City of Austin or Travis County, Texas. - e.
-Identify the owners, principals and/or partners of the firm. - f.
-Are there any judgments, claims, arbitration proceedings or lawsuits pending or outstanding against your firm or its offices that could impact your ability to provide services to WFS?
+- 1. Provide the following information (please limit narrative to no more than 10 pages) - a.
+How long the organization has been in business.

+- b.
+Under what other or former names has the organization operated. - c.
+Describe the ownership of the organization. - d.
+Identify the principal location (headquarters of the organization) and any office located in or near the City of Austin or Travis County, Texas. - e.
+Identify the owners, principals and/or partners of the organization. - f.
+Are there any judgments, claims, arbitration proceedings or lawsuits pending or outstanding against your organization or its offices that could impact your ability to provide services to WFS?
 If yes, explain. - 2.
-Identify the names/titles of all staff to be assigned to any work under a contract resulting from this RFQ.
+Identify the names/titles of all staff to be assigned to any work under a contract resulting from this RFP.
 Identify the person who will serve as the lead staff or primary contact. - 3.
-For each attorney assigned to the contract, provide the following information: - a.
-Year law degree was awarded and name of awarding institution - b.
-Year licensed by the State Bar of Texas to practice, and Bar number
+Provide any additional information that would support your organization's Proposals.